Autherine Lucy: Legacy

+In 2003, when Vivian Malone, the first black graduate of the University of Alabama, spoke about the university's desegregation, she honored Lucy as an inspiration for her own desegregation work.
+Malone stated: “I was a child when that happened, but her efforts had an indelible impression on me...I figured if she could do it, I could do it.”

 On November 3, 2010, the Autherine Lucy Clock Tower was dedicated in a new space honoring her, Vivian Malone, and James Hood (the Malone-Hood Plaza)—three individuals who pioneered desegregation at the University of Alabama.
-The Plaza is located beside Foster Auditorium, where, in 1963, Alabama Governor George Wallace unsuccessfully attempted to bar Malone and Hood from registering at the University.
+The Plaza is located beside Foster Auditorium, where, in 1963, Alabama Governor George Wallace unsuccessfully attempted to bar Malone and Hood from registering at the university.
 The 40 ft brick tower has a base displaying bronze plaques that chronicle the individual struggles of Lucy, Malone, and Hood.
 Additionally, on September 15, 2017, a special marker was erected in her honor near Graves Hall (home of the College of Education) on the UA campus.
 Lucy returned to speak at the ceremony and compared the crowd that welcomed her with the hatred she had encountered the first time she entered the university.

 In May 2019, Lucy attended the University of Alabama's spring graduation, where the school presented her with an honorary doctorate.
+They described her as "the architect of desegregating Alabama's education systems."

 Lucy's legacy continues at the University of Alabama with a $25,000 scholarship named after her and a picture of Lucy was put up at the university in 1992.
 On February 3, 2022, the university added Lucy's name to what was formerly Bibb Graves Hall, then changed to Lucy-Graves Hall.
-Following an outcry from students, faculty and the public about Lucy's name being placed alongside that of a former klansman, UA trustees dropped Graves's name completely from the hall on February 11, 2022, renaming the building Autherine Lucy Hall.
+Following an outcry from students, faculty and the public about Lucy's name being placed alongside that of a former Klansman, UA trustees dropped Graves's name completely from the hall on February 11, 2022, renaming the building Autherine Lucy Hall.